REINSTATEMENT FOLLOWING A DEFINITE SUSPENSION

 OF LESS THAN NINE MONTHS

-(1) is currently in good standing with the Commission on Continuing Legal Education and Specialization and the South Carolina Bar,
+(1) is in good standing with the Commission on Continuing Legal Education and Specialization with regard to mandatory continuing legal education requirements, and the lawyer has no outstanding license fees due to the South Carolina Bar;

-(3) has completed the Legal Ethics and Practice Program Ethics School within the preceding year, and
+(3) has completed the Legal Ethics and Practice Program Ethics School within the preceding year or the lawyer certifies he or she will enroll in and complete the next available Legal Ethics and Practice Program Ethics School; and

 (4) has paid any required fees and costs, including payment of necessary expenses and compensation approved by the Supreme Court to the receiver or the attorney appointed to assist the receiver pursuant to Rule 31, RLDE, to protect the interests of the lawyer's clients for necessary expenses, or to the Lawyers' Fund for Client Protection if the Fund has paid the attorney appointed to assist the receiver under Rule 31(g), RLDE.